Basudev008/placement-cell/views/readme.md

-Coding Ninjas Placement Cell
+Coding Ninjas Placement Cell App
-An interface for coding ninjas placement cell to keep records of students and schedule interviews with different companies
+A NodeJS app for keeping track of students placement information and also their interviews with various companies

 Features
 Sign up / Sign in forms for employees
 Add a new student to the list of students
+Add a new Interview
 Allocate and schedule interview with different companies and update their result status Download reports of students in csv format

 Screenshots
 Sign Up Sign Up

 Sign In Sign In

+image.png

 Student Page Student Page